New Zealand Society for Legal and Social Philosophy

 The New Zealand Society for Legal and Social Philosophy maintains close contact with the Australian Society for Legal Philosophy, a sister organization.
 This holds annual conferences in different Australian centres, with invited international speakers.
 Members of the New Zealand Society are welcome to attend these and details will be circulated to members from time to time.
-Members of the New Zealand Society can also subscribe to the journal of the Australian Society on favourable terms (currently $52 NZ per annum).
 In 2006, a very successful annual conference of the ASLP was organized by the NZ Society and held in Auckland alongside a conference of the International Society for Legal Ethics.
 The New Zealand Society hopes to hold such joint conferences from time to time in the future.

 The New Zealand Society was incorporated as a charitable trust in 1986 (as a trust for educational purposes) and granted charitable status for tax purposes in 1991.

 Initially, the society had two branches: one in Wellington and one in Auckland, within the Universities of Victoria and Auckland University, respectively.
-Currently, it has active branches in Auckland and Dunedin, centred on the Universities of Auckland and Otago University.
-Steps are underway to re-establish the branch at Victoria University.
+Currently, it has active branches in Auckland, Dunedin and Wellington, centred on the University of Auckland, Otago University and Victoria University of Wellington.